ESlenders/eslenders.github.io/_publications/2016_Bove_NanoLett.md

 collection: publications
 date: 2016-05-11
 venue: 'Nano Letters'
-authors: 'Hannelore Bove, Christian Steuwe, Eduard Fron, Eli Slenders, Jan D\'Haen, Yasuhiko Fujita, Hiroshi Uji-i, Martin vandeVen, Maarten Roeffaers, Marcel Ameloot'
+authors: 'Hannelore Bove, Christian Steuwe, Eduard Fron, Eli Slenders, Jan DHaen, Yasuhiko Fujita, Hiroshi Uji-i, Martin vandeVen, Maarten Roeffaers, Marcel Ameloot'
 paperurl: https://pubs.acs.org/doi/10.1021/acs.nanolett.6b00502
-doi: 10.1364/JOSAA.402048
+doi: 10.1021/acs.nanolett.6b00502
 tagline: '- Paper'
-type: "image-scanning microscopy"
+type: "carbon black"
 ---

 <h2> Abstract </h2>
 <p align= "justify">
-Image scanning microscopy is a technique of confocal microscopy in which the confocal pinhole is replaced by a detector array, and the image is reconstructed most straightforwardly by pixel reassignment.
-In the fluorescence mode, the detector array collects most of the fluorescent light, so the signal-to-noise ratio is much improved compared with confocal microscopy with a small pinhole, while the resolution is improved compared with conventional fluorescence microscopy.
-Here we consider two cases in which the illumination and detection point spread functions are dissimilar: illumination with a Bessel beam and multiphoton microscopy.
-It has been shown previously that for Bessel beam illumination in image scanning microscopy with a large array, the imaging performance is degraded.
-On the other hand, it is also known that the resolution of confocal microscopy is improved by Bessel beam illumination.
-Here...
+Although adverse health effects of carbon black (CB) exposure are generally accepted, a direct, label-free approach for detecting CB particles in fluids and at the cellular level is still lacking.
+Here, we report nonincandescence related white-light (WL) generation by dry and suspended carbon black particles under illumination with femtosecond (fs) pulsed near-infrared light as a powerful tool for the detection of these carbonaceous materials.
+This observation is done for four different CB species with diameters ranging from 13 to 500 nm, suggesting this WL emission under fs near-infrared illumination is a general property of CB particles.
+As the emitted radiation spreads over the whole visible spectrum, detection is straightforward and flexible.
+The unique property of the described WL emission allows optical detection and unequivocal localization of CB particles in fluids and in cellular environments while simultaneously...